 The monitoring process

-The company’s details are issued to one of the Scheme’s experienced Monitors, who will call the contact named on the registration to arrange a suitable time to visit the registered company at their office.
+Once a company is registered, their details are issued to one of the Scheme’s experienced Monitors who will contact the company to arrange a suitable time to carry out an office visit.

-If the Monitor is happy that the company is performing to at least the basic expectations of membership, they will inform the administration office who will then send the company the appropriate registration material (including Scheme branded posters and vehicle stickers) along with a Certificate of Registration.
+If the Monitor is happy that the company is performing to at least the basic expectations of registration, the company will receive the appropriate registration material (including Scheme branded posters and vehicle stickers) along with a Certificate of Registration.

-For those companies who undertake smaller individual projects or jobs, a site visit may not be appropriate.
-If this is the case, there is the option of having a ‘multi-visit’ where the Monitor will spend a couple of hours shadowing the company on one or more projects or jobs to ascertain their overall level of performance.
+For companies that undertake smaller individual projects or jobs, a site visit may not be appropriate.
+If this is the case, there is the option of a ‘multi-visit’ where the Monitor will spend a couple of hours shadowing your company on one or more projects or jobs to ascertain your company’s overall level of performance.
 Where a multi-visit is appropriate, please note that only one will be conducted within each registration period following which the company will be issued with a validated score and star rating.

 The Scheme also offers an advisory visit where the Monitor will visit the company’s office to discuss the Scheme’s requirements in more detail and advise on how the company might improve its score.
 This can be arranged at a cost of £250 (+ VAT).

-Within the second page of the report, bold italic comments will be used to identify any shortfalls or to identify potential areas for improvement within each section of the Code.
+On the second page of the report, bold italic comments will be used to identify any shortfalls or to identify potential areas for improvement within each section of the Code.
 They may also highlight where more attention could be paid to achieve a higher score.